 Our Chief Information Security Officer, who reports to our Chief Security Officer, oversees the global enterprise security team responsible for leading enterprise-wide information security strategy, architecture, and processes.
-The enterprise information security team reporting to our Chief Information Security Officer is responsible for infrastructure defense and security controls, performing vulnerability assessments, security incident management, and defining the parameters and standards of our information security risk management program.
+The our Chief information security Officer, in reporting to our Chief Information Security Officer is responsible for infrastructure defense and security controls, performing vulnerability assessments, security incident management, and defining the parameters and standards of our information security risk management program.
 Honeywell has a comprehensive cybersecurity and information security risk management program that includes risk assessment and mitigation through a threat intelligence-driven approach, application controls, and security monitoring.
-The risk management program leverages International Organization for Standardizations (ISO) 22301 standards for business continuity and the National Institute of Standards and Technology (NIST) Cyber Security Framework (NIST 800-171) for measuring overall readiness to respond to cyber threats.
+The risk management program leverages International Organization for Standards and Technology (NIST) Cyber Security Framework (NIST 800-171) for measuring overall readiness to respond to cyber threats.
 Our Chief Information Security Officer has more than 20 years of experience in information technology and information security, particularly in the engineering and technology industries.
-Our information security organization has more than 300 members, with expertise in: (i) application security, (ii) governance and compliance, (iii) program and vulnerability management, (iv) security engineering, (v) identity and access management, (vi) security operations security assurance, (vii) threat intelligence and security architecture, and (viii) incident response.
+Our information security organization has more than 300 members, with expertise in: (i) application security, (ii) governance and compliance, (iii) program and vulnerability management, (iv) security engineering, (v) identity and access management, (vi) security operations security assurance, (vii) threat intelligence and security architecture, and (viii) incident response

-From time to time, in addition to performing periodic, internal security reviews/audits, Honeywell engages a third-party to assess the adequacy of our risk management program, with the last such engagement occurring during the first quarter of 2022.
+From time to time, in addition to performing periodic, internal security reviews/audits, Honeywell engages a third-party to assess the adequacy of our risk management program, with the last such engagement occurring during the first guarter of 2022.

 Honeywell relies on third-party service providers for certain critical or key infrastructure, solutions, and services across our operations.
 Honeywell has a third-party risk management program that assesses risks from vendors and suppliers that provide, amongst other things, key information and supply chain services to Honeywell.
-In addition, the Company maintains business continuity and disaster recovery plans as well as a cybersecurity insurance policy.
+In addition, the Company maintains business continuity and disaster recovery plans as well as a cybersecurity insurance policy